 Shipping services revenues consist of several classifications of fees assessed for various activities relating to vessel and cargo movement.
-Of these fees, wharfage is the most significant and comprised 93.0% of the total shipping service revenues in fiscal year 2014.
+Of these fees, wharfage is the most significant and comprised 92.1% of the total shipping service revenues in fiscal year 2015.
 Wharfage is the fee charged against merchandise for passage over wharf premises, to and from vessels, and barges.
-Wharfage is \$28.1 million higher compared to fiscal year 2013 mainly due to higher container cargo volume as measured in TEUs as both organic growth and, towards the latter part of the fiscal year, uncertainty over labor contract negotiations spurred cargo owners to stockpile goods.
-A general rate increase of 1.7% from July to November 2013 as well as scheduled TEU rate adjustments also contributed to the higher shipping services revenues.
-Net other shipping revenues were \$1.2 million higher as dockage and demurrage, pilotage and assignment revenues increased by \$0.2 million, \$0.6 million and \$0.4 million respectively.
-Increases in net other shipping revenues were due to more favorable contract terms to the Port with respect to cruise ships handling, and a 25% increase in the number of cruise vessels that called at the Port as well as more space assignments provided due to additional areas requested by terminal operators.
+Wharfage was \$13.9 million lower compared to fiscal year 2014 mainly due to TEUs qualifying for lower rates as higher cargo volumes moved through terminals with lower overall TEU rates and lower cargo volumes moved through terminals with higher overall TEU rates.
+Net other shipping revenues were \$1.5 million higher as dockage, demurrage and assignment revenues increased by \$1.2 million, \$0.1 million, and \$0.8 million, respectively.
+Increases in net other shipping revenues were due to bigger ships and longer vessel stay at the Port as well as more space assignments provided due to additional areas requested by terminal operators.